 Will AI replace humans?

 If you believe this, please use Siri.
 (No, Siri, no!
 I said check the Warriors score.
-I did NOT say call my mother-in-law.)
+I did NOT say call Pizza Hut.)

 On a serious note, we see AI more as "augmented intelligence" than "artificial intelligence" -- technology that augments people.
 Someday, researchers may invent general intelligence and displace humans, but that day is neither today nor tomorow.

 Until then, AI can empower individuals by sparking creativity and automating drudgery.
-Those who dismiss machine learning overlook how much reptition mars the creative process and human jobs, including art and programming.
+Those who dismiss machine learning overlook how much reptition mars the creative process and normal jobs, including art and programming.

 Analyze your work activities.
 How many of them are boring?
 If your company hired a junior person to perform those tasks, even 30% of them, freeing you to focus on more meaningful tasks, would you want this?
 Welcome to AI's dazzling promise.

-Even if general intelligence never materializes, AI dangles the tantalizing prospect of automating tasks for knowledge workers in the same way machines automated tasks for farm workers.
+Even if general intelligence never materializes, AI dangles the prospect of automating tasks for knowledge workers in the same way machines automated tasks for farm workers.
 These machines were not intelligent and did not eliminate farmers, but they did augment abilities and unlock historic levels of societal gains.
 Without technology, it would be impossible to feed the 8 billion people alive today and somewhere in outrage heaven, Thomas Malthus would be shoving his finger in everyone's face exclaiming, "I told you!
 I told you!
 I totally tooooooooooooooooold you!"

 Frankly, this scenario of augmented intelligence feels more feasible and appealing.
 A world where AI functions independently of humans could usher in an era of unthinkable risk.
-But a world in which AI maximizes the potential of each and every person could introduce unprecedented levels of joy, health, and prosperity.
+But a world in which AI maximizes the potential of each and every person could unleash unprecedented levels of joy, health, and prosperity.